ClemsNzube/Understanding-Errors-Vs-Bugs/README.md

 - **IDE Features:** Integrated Development Environments (IDEs) like Visual Studio Code and PyCharm come equipped with built-in features for code analysis and error detection.
 For instance, they can underline code segments with errors or suggest improvements as you type.

+## Dealing with Bugs

+When addressing bugs in software, software creators take an approach reminiscent of trying out a recipe multiple times to achieve perfection.
+Thorough testing is essential to identify and rectify issues.
+Various testing methods, such as:
+- unit testing
+- integration testing
+- regression testing,
+are implemented to ensure software reliability.
+In addition to testing, developers utilize a range of tools and techniques to pinpoint and resolve problems, especially when the software is actively running.